orvi-tmp/learning-c-with-pebble/chapter06.md

 Functions are very useful tools for a number of reasons.
 As a C programmer, you should develop habits that include using functions wherever you can.

 First, functions can reflect the development steps one goes through to develop a program.
 By exploiting abstraction, functions can be used where steps appear in an algorithm, allowing the programmer to ignore implementation while the algorithm is being built.
-Functions without implementation become placeholders; function with implementations reflect the algorithm design and help document it.
+Functions without implementation become placeholders; functions with implementation reflect the algorithm design and help document it.

 A second reason to use functions is that their code can be reused.
 They are particularly handy when the same steps are used in several places in a program.
 Instead of copying statements, a function can be called.
 In addition, function code can be reused in other programs.
 Spending lots of time crafting an incredibly useful function that will send email, for example, can pay off many times over when you include it other programs.